 Hartness was an avid amateur astronomer, inventor, and telescope maker.
-His friends included some of America’s most known celebrities.
-Charles Lindberg and Russell Porter (see photo left) – who considered by many to be the father of the amateur astronomers movement.
+His friends included some of America’s most-known celebrities.
+Charles Lindberg and Russell Porter (see photo left) – who is considered by many to be the father of the amateur astronomers’ movement.
 Porter was the founder of the Springfield Telescope Makers.

 Hartness House also offers a selection of vacation packages and business traveler plans.